commercionetwork/commercionetwork/docs/nodes/kms-installation.md

 You need to create a configuration file tmkms.toml containing the information of the validator node to which the Kms must connect.

-You can find an example file below
+You can find an example file below.
 Create the folder for the configuration

 ```bash